 Subscribers shall be authenticated to the KSM before the Activation of any Private Key(s).
 Acceptable means of authentication include but are not limited to pass-phrases, PINs, or biometrics.
+When pass-phrases or PINs are used, they shall be a minimum of six (6) characters.
 Entry of Activation Data such as passwords and PINs shall be protected from disclosure (i.e., the data shall not be displayed while it is entered).